biterbilen/clusterone-template/README.md

 export DATA_DIR="~/mydata/data/"
 ```

-Create the projects in ClusterOne (see the [Getting Started guide](https://docs.clusterone.com/docs/get-started)), the `PROJECT_DIR` and `DATA_DIR` need to be git repositories (skip the git commands if they already are git repositories):
+Create the projects in Clusterone (see the [Getting Started guide](https://docs.clusterone.com/docs/get-started)), the `PROJECT_DIR` and `DATA_DIR` need to be git repositories (skip the git commands if they already are git repositories):

 ```sh
 pip install --upgrade git-lfs